Democrats swarm industrial Iowa to prove that they can beat Trump paNOW | Prince Albert, Saskatchewan - Mash Viral

 That was what Buttigieg wanted to do with his newest campaign swing in Iowa. who focused entirely on the 2nd congress district of the state.
 Ten of the 31 pivot counties of Iowa are clustered in the district, and the opportunity for candidates campaigning in the region is two-fold: the 2nd district accounts for just under one-sixth of the total delegates awarded on caucus evening.

-Dave Loebsack, a representative of the Democratic state who approved Buttigieg and introduced him to Iowa this week, noted the possible general election benefit of campaigning in the 2nd district, where he said Democrats have a registration advantage of 20,000 voters.
+Dave Loebsack, a democrat representing the 2nd congressional district of Iowa, has approved Buttigieg and introduced him to Iowa this week.
+He noted the possible general election benefit of campaigning in the 2nd district, where he says Democrats have a registration advantage of 20,000 voters.
 He argued that by visiting these struggling cities during the caucus campaign, which offers disproportionate attention than a general election campaign, some Democrats with a Trump vote can be brought back into the lap.

 “This is a part of the state, just like parts of Wisconsin, Michigan and Pennsylvania, where a number of far too many democrats became dissatisfied and voted for Trump,” Loebsack said.
 “And I think there is a chance to get some back.”

-Note: This story has been corrected to show that Dave Loebsack is a democrat representing the 2nd congressional district of Iowa, not a representative of the democratic state.